chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

   ``https://github.com/chapel-lang/chapel/pull/<number>``

   and you can discuss the patch with your reviewers there.

+  Contributors should be reasonably confident in the testing done on their code before asking for a final review.
+Should additional testing resources be needed, you can request help from a member of the core Chapel team when creating your pull request.

   In working with your reviewers, you will no doubt change your pull request.
   Just do your local development and then update your feature branch as in `Push